 - Wash and cut Mangoes into long strips.

 - I prefer to retain the skin of the Mango.
 You can also remove the skin of the mangoes before chopping.

-- Take Oil in a Wok and heat sufficiently and temper the oil with dry Red Chili and Black Mustard Seeds.
-Adding Dry Red Chili is optional however, I prefer to temper the oil with a chili for its aroma as well as for spicy taste.
+- Take Oil in a Wok and heat sufficiently and temper the oil with dry Red Chilli and Black Mustard Seeds.
+Adding Dry Red Chilli is optional, however, I prefer to temper the oil with a chilli for its aroma as well as for spicy taste.

 - Now add Mango pieces and cook for 2-3 minutes in low flame.